-- 6. Environmental fFeatures (all wetlands, waterways, and floodplains must be shown). - Any shoreland zoning must be indicated, including shoreland zone and shoreland setback boundaries. - 8.
-Location of existing drainage tiles with flow direction indicated. - 9.
-Density calculations. - 10.
+- 3.2.
+Topography (2' contours), highlighting slopes of 12-20% and 20%+. - 3.2.
+Topography map (2' contours), highlighting slopes of 12-20% and 20%+. - 4.3.Location of all lots. - 5.4.
+Proposed stormwater ponds with discharge locations. - 6.5.
+Identification of areas for landscaping. - 7.6.Environmental features (all wetlands, waterways, floodplains). - 8.7.
+Any shoreland zoning, including shoreland zone and shoreland setback boundaries. - 9.8.Location of existing drainage tiles with flow direction indicated. - 10.9.
+Density calculations. - 11.10.
 Open space percentage (if applicable). - 11.
-All common amenities, including proposed parks, trails, etc. - (f) If a waiver of design standards is requested, details showing the proposed deviation from the standards and the reasons therefor. - (g) The projected housing broken down into single-family and multi-family units. - (h) The multi-family dwelling units broken down into the number of units in each bedroom category on a percentage basis. - (i) A development schedule clearly indicating the time of completion for the proposed development and each phase thereof.
+All common amenities, including proposed parks, trails, etc. - (f) If a waiver of design standards is requested, details showing the proposed deviation from the standards and the reasons therefor. - (g) The projected housing broken down into single-family and multi-family units. - (h) The multi-family dwelling units broken down into the number of units in each bedroom category on a percentage basis.